lzarz/qr-notes/README.md

 - Python (3.6 or higher)
 - Django (3.0 or higher)
 - Virtual environment (optional but recommended)
-- PostgreSQL or SQLite (depending on your environment)
+- SQLite (depending on your database)

 ---